XeroAPI/XeroWebhooksReceiver/README.md

 1. Accept a POST request from Xero
 2. Verify the payload signature
-3. Store the payload to a queue for asynchronous processing
+3. Store the payload to a queue for future asynchronous processing
 4. Respond with the correct HTTP status code

 # Running the application

 ## Prerequisites
-- A private or partner app connected to at least one Xero Organisation, to generate webhook events (https://app.xero.com/Application/)
+- A private or partner app connected to at least one Xero Organisation, to generate webhook events (https://developer.xero.com/myapps)
 - A subscription for your app subscribed to contact events (https://developer.xero.com/myapps)
 - .NET Core for your preferred platform (https://www.microsoft.com/net/download/core)
 - ngrok, to tunnel network traffic to localhost (https://ngrok.com/)